-These rules shall govern the Showdown play at all IBSA World Championships, IBSA Continental Championships and all other IBSA sanctioned events.
+These rules shall govern all the Showdown play at all the events.

 Showdown is played by two players.
 The game is played on a rectangular table with goal pockets at each end, and a centerboard screen.
 The game is played with bats and an audible ball.
 The objective of the game is to bat the ball across the table, under the centerboard screen, into the opponent's goal, while the opponent tries to prevent this from happening.

-1.4 Should there be any misunderstanding of the IBSA Showdown Rules the English version shall prevail.
+Should there be any misunderstanding between the English version of the IBSA Showdown Rules and any of its translated versions, the English version shall prevail.